magento/merchdocs/src/payment-services/test-validate.md

 1. Complete a successful checkout from your store, either with [Credit Card Fields]({% link payment-services/payments-options.md %}#credit-card-fields) or [PayPal Smart Buttons]({% link payment-services/payments-options.md %}#paypal-smart-buttons).
 See [Use sandbox mode](#use-sandbox-mode) for more information about using fake credit cards for testing.
 1. Capture (when your payment action is [set to `Authorize and Capture`]({% link payment-services/onboard-payments.md %}#set-payment-services-as-payment-method)), [refund]({% link payment-services/refunds.md %}), or [void]({% link payment-services/voids.md %}) the just-completed order.
 You can also simply [create an invoice]({% link sales/invoice-create.md %}) for an order, if your payment action is set to `Authorize` instead of `Authorize and Capture`.
-1. Within 24 hours, view the transaction and other information in the [Payouts report]({% link payment-services/payouts.md %}).
+1. Within 24-48 hours, view the transaction and other information in the [Payouts report]({% link payment-services/payouts.md %}).
 1. See details of the order in the [Order payment status report]({% link payment-services/order-payment-status.md %}).

 ### Use sandbox mode

 When testing and validating your sandbox you must use fake credit card numbers, so that you can ensure you are not creating real charges to an existing credit card account.

-Use PayPals Credit Card Generator to [generate random credit card information](https://www.paypal.com/us/smarthelp/article/where-can-i-find-test-credit-card-numbers-ts2157) for testing.
+Use PayPal's Credit Card Generator to [generate random credit card information](https://www.paypal.com/us/smarthelp/article/where-can-i-find-test-credit-card-numbers-ts2157) for testing.

    {:.bs-callout-info}
    PayPal's sandbox payment processing is sometimes slow and the service will occasionally go down.
 This is not an indication of the speed and efficiency of live product payment processing.